Social Security Benefits for Veterans: Planning for Retirement

 How Much Money Will You Need in Retirement?

-Deciding when to begin receiving your Social Security benefits is typically part of a larger decision about when to retire.
-Making that decision may depend on how much you will need to live on in retirement.
-For many years, the conventional wisdom was that people would only need only 70 to 80 percent of their pre-retirement income in retirement.
-But that may no longer be a reliable rule of thumb in a time when many people are living longer, more active lives.
-While it’s true that some of the expenses associated with working won’t carry over into retirement, they may be more than offset by the expenses associated with having more free time and a desire to fill it with new hobbies and adventures.
-At the very least, it seems prudent to plan on needing closer to 100 percent of your pre-retirement income.
+For many years, the conventional wisdom was that people would need about 70 to 80 percent of their pre-retirement income in retirement.
+That may no longer be the standard as many people are living longer.
+While it’s true that some of the expenses associated with working don’t carry over into retirement, they may be more than offset by the expenses associated with retired lifestyle activities.
+For these reasons, it seems prudent to plan on needing closer to 100 percent of your pre-retirement income.

 How Will My Social Security Benefits be Impacted if I Choose to Keep Working?